nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 #### New Implementation of School and GradeLevel Fields in v1.3

-In v1.3, we are adding School and GradeLevel as separate fields in the Student's profile, instead of `Tags`.
+In v1.3, we're adding School and GradeLevel as separate fields in the Student's profile, instead of `Tags`.
 These will show up in the Student Profile view.

 This is to reduce the number of Tags placed under each Student's name in the Students list view, making it look less